2franix/rpi-controls/README.md

 # Create the button, connected to pin 22.
 button: Button = controller.make_button(
-	pin_id=22,i  # Id of the GPIO pin the button switch is connected to. input=Button.InputType.PRESSED_WHEN_OFF,  # Depends on the physical wiring of the button. pull=PullType.UP  # Whether to enable pull-up or pull-down resistor.
+    input_pin_id=22,  # Id of the GPIO pin the button switch is connected to. input=Button.InputType.PRESSED_WHEN_OFF,  # Depends on the physical wiring of the button. pull=PullType.UP  # Whether to enable pull-up or pull-down resistor.
 Use PullType.NONE to disable.
 )

 # Define a callback to run when button is clicked.
 def on_click_callback(button: Button) -> None:
     print(f'Button {button.name} clicked!')

 # Subscribe to the click event.
 button.add_on_click(on_click_callback)

 # Start controller main loop.
 Use controller.start_in_thread() for the non-blocking version.
-controller.run() # Blocks until ctrl+c is hit.
+controller.run()
 ```